Massachusetts House of Representatives' 18th Essex district

 Massachusetts House of Representatives' 18th Essex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
 It covers parts of Essex County and Middlesex County.

-Democrat Tram Nguyen of Andover has represented the district since 2019.
-She is running for reelection in the 2020 Massachusetts general election.
+Democrat Tram Nguyen of Andover had represented the district since 2019.
+She ran for reelection in the 2020 Massachusetts general election.

 Towns represented

 The district includes the following localities: